 How to Prevent Indoor Air Pollution:

-Ventilation: This is most common cause of indoor pollution.
+Ventilation: This is the most common cause of indoor pollution.
 While cleaning, cooking, doing laundry, we pollute the air inside our home in different ways.
 Your house must be airy and should allow easy passage of air so that the polluted indoor air can be diluted by the outside air.
 Open the windows every few hours and let the fresh air flood the indoors so that any pollutants that may have gathered inside can flow out.
 Your gas stove should be well-ventilated.

 No Smoking: We’ve all heard about Second Hand Smoking, that is if you are a non-smoker, but if you inhale the smoke, you are in as much grave danger as the smoker.
 But, third-hand smoking is the killer you might not have heard of.
 The residual gas particles from a smoke stay in the air for far longer than you think and pose great health hazards.